108th Air Refueling Squadron: World War II

 After war broke out in Europe in 1939, preparedness for war increased in the United States.
 As part of the preparedness program, 4,800 members of the 33d Division, including the 108th Squadron were mobilized and placed on active duty in February 1941.
 The unit reequipped with the North American O-47 biplanes and initially trained at Chicago Municipal Airport in Chicago.
 The unit remained in Chicago until 14 January 1942 when it was assigned to the Caribbean Air Force after the Japanese attack on Pearl Harbor and arrived at Río Hato Army Air Base, Panama.
 The stay at Rio Hato was brief, however, as the squadron was moved to Howard Field in the Canal Zone on 19 January.

-At Howard Field, the squadron was kept very busy on a myriad of patrol and communications flights along the Atlantic and Pacific Panamanian coast lines and within the far-flung command.
+At Howard Field, the squadron was busy on patrol and communications flights along the Atlantic and Pacific Panamanian coast lines and within the far-flung command.
 The 108th also acquired several Stinson L-1's during this period along with a P-36A, one A-18, two L- l's and two L-4A's all based at Howard Field.

 One of the L-4A's was transferred to the dedicated Tow Target Squadron at Howard Field on 28 February 1943, while the rare Curtiss A-18, to the relief of the hard-pressed maintenance crews, was transferred to the Technical School at Rio Hato on 3 April 1943.
 This was the only A-18 to serve operationally with a line combat unit during World War II.

 The units first Douglas B-18 Bolo was added in February 1943.
 The squadron conducted one operational mission with this aircraft, along the "Pacific coast of Colombia" on 24 February.
 By 25 June 1943, by which time the designation had been changed to a more realistic 108th Reconnaissance Squadron (Special), the mission handed the Squadron were ever more complex and demanding, and the alterations to the equipment reflected this.
 Another Douglas B-18 (36-275) had been added in May 1943, the Squadron also gained small numbers of Piper L-4A's, Curtiss 0-52's (undocumented but recalled by Squadron members), and four Bell P-39N Airacobras.

 In November 1943, the threat to the Panama Canal had decreased sufficiently that the 108th Reconnaissance Squadron was inactivated in the Canal Zone, and the personnel were reassigned to other units in one of the combat theaters.

 Illinois Air National Guard

-The wartime 108th Reconnaissance Squadron (Special) was re-designated the 108th Bombardment Squadron (Light), and was allocated to the Illinois Air National Guard on 21 June 1945.
-It was organized at Chicago Municipal Airport, and was extended federal recognition on 29 June 1947 by the National Guard Bureau.
-The 108th Bombardment Squadron was bestowed the history, honors, and colors of the wartime 108th and predecessor units.
-The squadron was equipped with B-26 Invader light bombers and was assigned to the Illinois ANG 126th Bombardment Group.
+The 108th Reconnaissance Squadron was redesignated the 108th Bombardment Squadron (Light) and allotted to the National Guard on 24 May 1946.
+It was organized at Chicago Municipal Airport, and was extended federal recognition on 29 June 1947.
+The 108th Bombardment Squadron was equipped with B-26 Invader light bombers and was assigned to the Illinois ANG 126th Bombardment Group.